Pandemics

 To respond to pandemics

-Stay up to date with the latest information and guidance from the UK Health Security Agency (UKHSA) on any emerging new diseases.
+Stay up to date with the latest information and guidance from the UK Health Security Agency (UKHSA) on any emerging new infections.

 Ensure you follow any national or local temporary restrictions that have been put in place to help reduce the risk of spreading the disease.

-Refer to the NHS Website for information on the signs, symptoms and treatment options for the emerging disease of concern.
+Refer to the NHS Website for information on the signs, symptoms and treatment options.

 - Carrying tissues with you, using them to catch your coughs and sneezes, binning the tissue, and washing your hands with soap and water (or use a sanitiser gel).

-- Bacteria and virusescan live on some surfaces for hours.
-Good hygiene remains the most effective defence until a vaccine can be developed.
-Antibiotics will not have any effect on pandemics caused by viruses, as antibiotics only kill bacteria.
+- Bacteria and viruses can live on some surfaces for hours.
+Good hygiene remains a basic defence.
+Remember that antibiotics will not have any effect on infections caused by viruses, as antibiotics only kill bacteria.

 - If you feel unwell or have symptoms, stay at home.
 This will help stop the disease from spreading.